B2B & B2C Telemarketing Services in the UK

 Lead generation refers to the process of generating new potential customers to contact.
 Firstly, those potential customers need to be identified before they can be contacted.

-Companies will generate leads in a number of ways which include - promotions in places like shopping centres, competitions, mail/leaflet drops, door to door surveys and websites (people registering interest in a particular product).
+Companies will generate leads in a number of ways, which include promotions in places like shopping centres, competitions, mail/leaflet drops, door to door surveys and websites where people registered interest in a particular product.